DavidHe1127/Mr.He_HandBook/design/api_design.md

  }
 };
 ```

+#refactoring
+Enhanced readability and extensibility should always come before micro-optimizations.

 #summary
 * An API is a contract between you (the provider) and the user (the consumer).
 Don’t just change things between versions.